oreillymedia/linux_pocket_guide/README.md

 Click the "Clone or download" button, then the "Download Zip" link, to download the example files.

-Visit the book's [O'Reilly catalog page](http://shop.oreilly.com/product/0636920040927.do) and the (author's web site)[http://linuxpocketguide.com].
+Visit the book's [O'Reilly catalog page](http://shop.oreilly.com/product/0636920040927.do) and the [author's web site](http://linuxpocketguide.com).

 See an error?
 Report it [here](http://oreilly.com/catalog/errata.csp?isbn=0636920040927), or simply fork and send us a pull request.